unitaryfund/qrack/README.md

+##Qrack

 Copyright (c) Daniel Strano 2017.
 All rights reserved.
 (See "par_for.hpp" for additional information.)
 Licensed under the GNU General Public License V3.
 See LICENSE.md in the project root or https://www.gnu.org/licenses/gpl-3.0.en.html for details.

 This is a multithreaded framework for developing classically emulated virtual universal quantum processors.
+(See the doxygen entry for "CoherentUnit" for an outline of the algorithms by which Qrack is implemented.)

 The intent of "Qrack" is to provide a framework for developing classically emulated universal quantum virtual machines.
 In addition to quantum gates, Qrack provides optimized versions of multi-bit, register-wise, opcode-like "instructions."
 A chip-like quantum CPU (QCPU) is instantiated as a "Qrack::CoherentUnit," assuming all the memory in the quantum memory in the QCPU is quantum mechanically "coherent" for quantum computation.